With this guide, you’ll get the very fastest broadband speeds that your line is capable of.

 For more information, please read our dedicated Multiple ADSL Connections to Increase Broadband Speed page.
-With the Sharedband ADSL bonding service, you can easily aggregate bandwidth (download and upload) from multiple ADSL lines from any ISP.
+With bonding services available from Sharedband and Evolving Networks, you can easily aggregate bandwidth (download and upload) from multiple ADSL lines from any ISP.

 Please get in touch!

-We hope that our article has helped you get the most from your broadband connection, whatever the quality of your BT line.
+We hope that our Increase Broadband Speed Guide has helped you get the most from your broadband connection, whatever the quality of your BT line.
 If we have been of some help, please get in touch to let us know.
 We would love to hear from you about your broadband experiences.
 Please email us at email@example.com.